Shaftesbury Avenue, London

-A major revival of Noel Coward's comedy Blithe Spirit in London starring Angela Lansbury and directed by Michael Blakemore.
+A major revival of Noel Coward's comedy Blithe Spirit in London at the Gielgud Theatre starring Angela Lansbury and directed by Michael Blakemore.

 In Noel Coward's sparkling classic comedy Blithe Spirit author and socialite Charles Condomine and his second wife Ruth decide to hold a séance as an after dinner entertainment.
 But when the wildly eccentric medium Madame Arcati inadvertently conjures up the ghost of Charles' deceased first wife Elvira, who wants her husband back by fair means or foul, hilarious confusion ensues...

-Blithe Spirit in London at the Gieldgud Theatre with public previews from 1 March 2014, opens on 18 March 2014 and closes on 7 June 2014.
+Blithe Spirit in London at the Gieldgud Theatre previewed from 1 March 2014, opened on 18 March 2014 and closes on 7 June 2014.

 Blithe Spirit with Alison Steadman 2011